-Critics and audiences alike hailed the film as an early Christmas gift of pure cinematic delight that paid loving homage to the 1933 original, while still carving out its own place in blockbuster history as a watershed moment in the world of visual effects, particularly the motion-capture technology used to transform Andy Serkis into a convincingly emotive ape.
+Critics and audiences alike hailed the film as an early Christmas gift of pure cinematic delight that paid loving homage to the 1933 original, while still carving out its own place in blockbuster history as a watershed moment in the world of visual effects, particularly the motion-capture technology used to transform Serkis into a convincingly emotive ape.

 The film also became a major awards season contender, going on to nab three Oscar victories for Best Sound Editing, Best Sound Mixing, and, not surprisingly, Best Visual Effects.
 Well-deserved triumphs, of course, but the amount of love and tender care put into the project should have secured it major nods beyond the technical categories usually won by CGI-heavy titles.

 "I don't usually give a s*** about the Academy.
-I really don’t, but I thought for sure [the score was] gonna get nominated and it didn’t get nominated," Howard admits.
+I really don’t, but I thought for sure [the score was] gonna get nominated and it didn’t get nominated," Howard admitted.
 "I think because they didn't believe that I’d really written it in that amount of time, but I did."

-"We had a wild time," Major concludes.
+"We had a wild time," Major concluded.
 "We brought together a lot of skills that don't often come together for making films ...
 It was a really, really great period of filmmaking.
 I love the early 2000s as a moment in time from for making films and we were there — doing it."

 King Kong is now streaming on Peacock.